brennonshanks/professional_website/content/course/mol-sim/mol-sims.md

 One of the most important considerations for molecular simulations is how computationally expensive they are to run.
 For instance, if a simulation of 1000 atoms takes 5 hours, how long will a simulation of 10,000 atoms take?
 The answer is around 500 hours!
 This is because the simulation time will scale by $N^2$ where $N$ is the number of atoms in the system.
 This is irregardless of using a potential truncation since we still need to compute the distances between all atom pairs in the system.

-\noindent We can address this issue by introducing a neighbor list.
+We can address this issue by introducing a neighbor list.
 The first step in constructing a neighborlist is separating the simulation box into smaller cubes with length slightly smaller than $2 r_{cut}$.
 A neighbor list works by defining a set of atoms within $r_{cut}$ of a given origin plus a spherical shell of radius $r_{cut} + \Delta r$ where $\Delta r$ is some positive number with a usual value of $0.5 \sigma$.
 The $\Delta r$ is selected so that the particles can evolve within this radius without leaving or entering the larger sphere region within a few timesteps.
 The force calculation is then only considered over the particles in this neighbor list, reducing the time-complexity to approximately $\mathcal{O}(N)$.
 Then, if a particle moves beyond $\Delta r$, the list is rebuilt with the $\mathcal{O}(N^2)$ time-complexity.

 \begin{figure}
     \centering